 Vivid juniper, fragrant coriander, and bright citrus notes: underpinned by macadamia nut.
 You can actually taste each botanical: how’s that for a change?

 First of all, we advise either chilling Dr J’s Gin in the fridge, or serving over ice.
-The preference of some is to put their gin in the freezer: but a little known fact about this is that some of the flavour molecules will get too cold to volatilise in your mouth.
+The preference of some is to store in the freezer: but a little known fact about this is that some of the flavour molecules will get too cold to volatilise in your mouth.

 In Dr John’s words: “If the tasty bits don’t evaporate and hit the sensory bits in your nose, then you’ll not be tasting much and that is such a waste.
 A chilled sandwich doesn’t have much taste does it?”